cakephp/authorization/docs/en/policies.rst

 - ``false`` The user is not allowed to proceed with the action.
 - ``null`` The before hook did not make a decision, and the authorization method will be invoked.

 Applying Policies
 -----------------

-See `Applying Policy Scopes <component.html#applying-policy-scopes>`_ for how to apply policies in your controller actions.
+See :ref:`applying-policy-scopes` for how to apply policies in your controller actions.